 Last week, I had a miscarriage.
 Though saying “had a miscarriage” like it was a 10-minute ordeal seems infuriating because no one tells you that it continues for days—not just the emotional pain, but the physical pain as well.
 Honestly, I didn’t want to write this post.
 But I’ve seen God’s good work in my life even through this painful process, so if you’re looking for hope after miscarriage, I’m right here with you.

-Before COVID-19 forced the world into lockdown, my year had started off pretty poorly.
+My year had started off pretty poorly (remember 2020?).
 I had been walking through a difficult season and struggling with being incredibly negative.
 I was hurting the people around me—and getting that feedback didn’t feel good either.
 So I poured everything I had into chasing the better version of me that I wanted to be.

 Then the uninterrupted time in quarantine allowed me to continue to grow—I came to a place where I felt closer to Jesus than ever before and had an overwhelming sense of peace and joy.
 During that time, I prayed and asked God to remind me of that feeling when I needed it in the future.
 I knew that life had curveballs in store, and it wouldn’t always be this easy to see and hear from Jesus.
 I didn’t know then that He was preparing me for now.